 The FDCPA limits how, when, and where bill collectors can contact debtors.
 Many of the rules apply to a debtor's workplace.

 The FDCPA prohibits debt collectors from contacting debtors at inconvenient or unusual places.
 (15 U.S. Code § 1692c).
 Some workplaces, by their nature, are inconvenient places for debtors to take collection calls.
 Examples might include schools (if the debtor is a teacher), hospitals, funeral homes, and restaurants.

 If it's inconvenient for you to take calls at your job site, let the collector know.

 Many employers have policies that prohibit employees from taking or making nonemergency calls for personal business, which would preclude an employee from taking a collection call.

+For certain occupations, the collector should know that an employer won't allow collection calls.
+For example, a collector should have reason to know that an ambulance driver can't take collection calls while on the job.
+Other times, the collector has dealt with the same employer before and knows that the employer doesn't allow employees to conduct personal business during work hours.
 Finally, you can always put the collector on notice of your employer's policies.
 If you call the collector, write down the date, time, and substance of the call.
-Or, send a letter and keep a copy for your records.
+Or, send a letter or email and keep a copy for your records.

 Despite these restrictions, the debt collector can contact you at work if (1) you give your consent, or (2) a court order allows such communications.

 If you think a debt collector has violated the FDCPA when trying to collect a debt from you, consider talking to an attorney to get advice about your options.